mazzma12/docker-alpine-machine-learning/README.md

 # Images

+## python-core

+Alpine:3.7 base image with python 3.6.5 and python-dev

-## python-machine-learning-core
+## ml-core

-Base images with Python 3.5 integrating 4 basic packages :
+Alpine:3.7 base image with python with Python 3.6 and 4 packages :
 * numpy
 * scipy
 * sklearn